-- Cash withdrawals at ATM terminals including those located at your institution's branch locations - ▶ Example: Your accountholder withdrew \$100 in cash over the counter from a teller at one of your institution's branch locations.
+Example: Your accountholder withdrew \$100 in cash over the counter from a teller at one of your institution 's branch locations.
 In this example, you would report 1 transaction of \$100.

-1.b Cash orders at wholesale vaults
+1.b Cash orders at wholesale vaults and RCMTs

-These include all cash withdrawals handled through armored couriers including vaults operated by your institution or outsourced to armored couriers or other third-party vault operators.
+These include all cash withdrawals handled through armored couriers including vaults operated by your institution or outsourced to armored couriers or other third-party vault operators or made at remote currency management terminals (RCMTs) at merchant customer locations.
+These RCMT (e.g., "smart safes" and "cash recyclers") cash withdrawals are those that were deployed by your institution and resided at a client site (e.g., gas station, restaurant).
 Also include all cash (notes and coin) withdrawals made at wholesale vaults from accounts at your institution.